FREQUENTLY ASKED QUESTIONS

 What is Intuitive Eating?

-Intuitive Eating is a non-diet approach and framework that has been used in more than 100 published research studies.
-It promotes sustainable healthy lifestyle habits and prioritizes internal cues rather than body weight and external factors.
-The 10 principles of intuitive eating are: ditch the diet mentality, honor your hunger, make peace with food, challenge the food police, respect your fullness, discover the satisfaction factor, honor your feelings without using food, respect your body, exercise using joyful movement and honor your health with gentle nutrition.
+Intuitive Eating is an anti-diet framework that has been used in more than 150 published research studies.
+It promotes sustainable healthy habits and prioritizes internal cues rather than body weight and external factors.
+The 10 principles of intuitive eating are: ditch the diet mentality, honor your hunger, make peace with food, challenge the food police, discover the satisfaction factor, feel your fullness, cope with your emotions with kindness, respect your body, movement – feel the difference, and honor your health – gentle nutrition.

 Can I work with you if I don't have body image concerns?

 Of course!
 Many of our vegan or vegan-curious clients are looking for help covering their nutrient needs and may not need help with body image.

 Do you work with people with eating disorders?

 We take folks with eating disorders on a case-by-case basis.
 We require that clients with active eating disorders have a care team including a physician and therapist at a minimum.

 We can determine during the introduction call and initial session if we’re a good fit.

 You can search for treatment options on the National Eating Disorders Association website.